Chacra, Colorado

-Chacra is a census-designated place (CDP) in and governed by Garfield County, Colorado, United States.
-The CDP is a part of the Glenwood Springs, CO Micropolitan Statistical Area.
-The population of the Chacra CDP was 329 at the United States Census 2010.
-The Glenwood Springs post office (Zip Code 81601) serves the area.
+Chacra is an unincorporated community and a census-designated place (CDP) located in Garfield County, Colorado, United States.
+The unincorporated community is a part of the Rifle, CO Micropolitan Statistical Area and the Edwards-Rifle, CO Combined Statistical Area.
+The population of the Chacra CDP was 331 at the United States Census 2020.

+History

+Chacra has never had its own post office.
+The Glenwood Springs, Colorado, post office (ZIP code 81601) serves the area.

 Geography

 Chacra is located on the north side of Colorado River, 8 mi west of Glenwood Springs, the county seat.
 Interstate 70 passes through the community, with access from Exit 109.

 The Chacra CDP has an area of 2.549 km2, including 0.099 km2 of water.